SciRooPlot/SciRooPlot/README.md

 You will spot this problem when you try to compile the framework and see errors such as\
 `error: conflicting declaration of template ‘template<class _CharT, class _Traits> using basic_string_view = std::experimental::__ROOT::basic_string_view<_CharT, _Traits>’
 using basic_string_view = ::std::experimental::basic_string_view<_CharT,_Traits>;`\
-This is not an issue for mac users, who usually work with the Clang compiler and might also not be a problem when using the latest gcc version.\
+This is not an issue for mac users, who usually work with the Clang compiler.\
 In order to work around this issue, simply compile the ROOT software as follows:
 ```console
 cd /path/to/software